-Hillyer's classic elementary-level world history, A Child's History of the World, is available as a beautiful hardbound edition with or without companion course material.
+Hillyer's classic elementary-level world history, A Child's History of the World, is available as a beautiful hardbound edition.
 For years homeschoolers scrambled to find out-of-print copies of this book, paying premium prices for well-used copies.
 Finally, recognizing the demand, Calvert Education republished it in an updated edition.
 The update included the addition of events through the twentieth century as well as some minor content changes to archaic expressions and ideas.)
 Calvert's version has gone out of print, but BN Publishing now sells reprints of the original book.

 The primary appeal is the writing style.
 Hillyer speaks to children in ways they understand, yet he doesn't talk down to them in the short, choppy sentences typical of most texts written for middle elementary grades.
 The difference is obvious in the page count—625 pages.
 Illustrations are minimal: a few maps, line drawings, and occasionally words arranged to convey an idea.
 (Can you imagine any modern publisher offering a textbook this length for fourth graders without color illustrations?)

 Despite the lack of illustrations, Hillyer's book is far better than most of its modern counterparts in my estimation.
 It offers depth and interest that are lacking in most textbooks.
 History coverage reaches beyond Europe, the Middle East, and North America with selective topics on other countries and cultures.
 Children's imaginations will be engaged by the stories of history told in their proper settings with enough detail to make them come alive.
 Because the book was written quite a while ago, it does not reflect modern sensibilities.